Whether she’s a Standard, or Toy, your Poodle is an elegant athlete.

 - Epilepsy: Epilepsy can affect all breeds of dogs.
 It causes a rapid, uncontrollable firing of the neurons in the brain, which in turn causes regular seizures.
 These seizures can obviously be really distressing to watch and can vary in intensity and regularity.
 To learn more about dog epilepsy and how CBD can help, check out this article.

-- Hip Dysplasia: Hip Dysplasia is generally caused by a genetic malformation of the hip joint.
+- Hip Dysplasia: Usually this is a genetic problem with the hip joint.
 This may cause the hip to dislocate regularly, and also causes abnormal wear and tear of the joint.
 It also puts your dog at a higher risk of developing arthritis, and can cause stiffness, inflammation, pain, and even lameness.

 - Intervertebral Disk Disease (IVDD): IVDD is caused by a herniated disc in the spine.
-When this happens, the affected discs usually press on surrounding tissue, causing all kinds of problems.
+The discs press on surrounding tissue, causing all kinds of problems.
 Poodles with IVDD will usually experience back pain, inability or difficulty to walk, lameness, and sometimes even paralysis.